dylanoliver/online-registration-form/README.md

 # online-registration-form
-A responsive registration form for third techdegree project
+Built an responsive, mobile-first registration form using a variety of HTML form elements.